sg98ccy/xlang/README.md

 ### 3.3 Deterministic rendering

-Every valid XLang document produces a deterministic Excel file.
+Every valid EXLang document produces a deterministic Excel file.

 The compiler performs validation before generation and rejects invalid structures, which helps prevent subtle runtime issues and makes the output suitable for automated pipelines.